KaleyraVideo/Video-iOS-SDK-Samples-Objc/Chat-Example/README.md

 channelViewController.configuration = configuration;
 ```

-Once the ChannelViewController is properly configured, you have to pass an instance of [OpenChatIntent](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/OpenChatIntent.html) to the it.
+Once the ChannelViewController is properly configured, you have to pass an instance of [OpenChatIntent](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/OpenChatIntent.html) to it.
 You can open the chat controller directly with the counterpart id or from a `BCHChatNotification` instance.

 ```objective-c
 BCHOpenChatIntent *intent = [BCHOpenChatIntent openChatWith:@"Counterpart ID"];